 The interest rate is the cost of borrowing the money, and it is advertised as a percentage of the loan.
 APR stands for annual percentage rate, and it includes the interest rate plus other fees associated with the mortgage.
 So the APR will provide you with a better idea of the total cost of financing the loan.
 You may find lenders offering the same interest rate and monthly payments, but if one is charging higher upfront fees, then the APR will be higher.

-The Federal Truth in Lending Act requires lenders to disclose the APR, but which fees are included in it can vary.
-So when comparing APRs of different lenders, ask which fees aren’t included for better comparison.
+The Federal Truth in Lending Act requires lenders to disclose the APR, but the fees can vary.
+When comparing APRs between lenders, ask which fees are not included for better comparison.

 The best mortgage is the one that helps you meet your housing needs for as little financing costs as possible.
 There are a few factors to consider when it comes to getting the right mortgage.

-Some experts recommend getting a 15-year mortgage because you’ll pay far less interest and be debt free in half the time compared to a 30-year loan.
-With a 30-year loan, your monthly payments can be significantly lower, but you’ll pay much more in interest over the course of your term.
+Some experts recommend getting a 15-year mortgage because you’ll pay far less interest and be debt-free in half the time compared to a 30-year loan.
+With a 30-year loan, your monthly payments can be significantly lower, but you’ll pay much more in interest over the loan’s life.
 So it’s a tradeoff.

 There are also tradeoffs in choosing a government-backed versus a conventional loan.
 For example, FHA mortgages can have lower credit score requirements than conventional loans.
 But unlike conventional loans, FHA loans require mortgage insurance even if your loan-to-value ratio drops below 80%.